frenetic-be/picontrol_server/README.md

 ## Python server for the PiControl iOS App

-This program is meant to be used together with the PiControl IOS App (under development).
+This program is meant to be used together with the PiControl iOS app (under development).
 This is a simple socket.io Python server that will continuously listen for connection.
-Via the iOS PiControl App, a user can connect to the server and execute user-defined commands on the server.
+Via the iOS PiControl app, a user can connect to the server and execute user-defined commands on the server.

 This program was meant to run on a Raspberry Pi and allow limited control of the Pi through an iOS interface.